zhangbanger/alpakka/CONTRIBUTING.md

 1. After the review you should fix the issues (review comments, CI failures) by pushing a new commit for new review, iterating until the reviewers give their thumbs up and CI tests pass.

 1. If the branch merge conflicts with its target, rebase your branch onto the target branch.
+In most cases this can be done by following the following steps:
+    ```sh
+    git fetch origin master:master # fetch the latest changes from upstream master to local master
+    git rebase master              # replay all commits from the branch on top of master
+    ```

+    If the replayed commits do not apply cleanly, fixup the merge conflicts, and continue the rebase with `git rebase --continue`.

 In case of questions about the contribution process or for discussion of specific issues please visit the [akka/dev gitter chat](https://gitter.im/akka/dev).